crypto101/book/src/random-number-generators.rst

 ~~~~~~~~~~~~

 Many cryptographic systems require random numbers.
 So far, we've just
 assumed that they're available.
-In this chapter, we'll go more in depth
+In this chapter, we'll go into more depth
 about the importance and mechanics of random numbers in cryptographic
 systems.